keylan1/chatty/readme.md

+# Chirp

-# React Native Chat App with Expo and Firestore
+## React Native Chat App with Expo and Firestore

 This is a chat application built using React Native, Expo, and Google Firestore Database.
 The app allows users to enter their name, choose a background color for the chat screen, engage in text conversations, send images, and share location data.
 The chat data is stored both online and offline using Google Firestore Database.